Looking for information but not sure where to start?

 Academic testing should happen in both English and French.
 That way, clinicians can see how the brain is learning in the language it’s being exposed to at school—which is French—and how learning is happening in English, the language spoken at home.
 Comparing the kinds of errors made in both English and French helps clinicians determine whether the difficulties in French learning are to be expected, or stemming from a Learning Disability.

-At Possibilities, our Psychoeducational Assessments are called Signature Assessments.
-For predominantly English-speaking students receiving French instruction at school, our Signature Assessments with additional French components are divided into French and English testing in this way.
+At Possibilities, our Psychoeducational Assessments are called Signature Psychoeducational Assessments.
+For predominantly English-speaking students receiving French instruction at school, our Signature Psychoeducational Assessments with additional French components are divided into French and English testing in this way.

 What if your child’s first or dominant language is French?